The Sirin homelab project

 • Network: 800 Mbps download / 200 Mbps upload fiber connection

-• Router: Standard consumer router, handling DHCP, NAT, and internet routing for the homelab.
+• Router: Standard ISP-provided router, handling DHCP, NAT, and internet routing for the homelab.

 Each VM is purpose-built to keep workloads cleanly separated:

-Handles internal network services like AdGuard Home, Tailscale, and custom DNS/routing.
+Handles internal networking services like Tailscale, Traefik etc.

-Hosts multiplayer game servers such as Minecraft and Palworld, optimized for performance.
+Hosts game servers such as Minecraft and Palworld.

-Runs apps that need high-capacity storage like Nextcloud, Immich, or backup services.
-Connected to the RAID 1 array.
+Runs apps that need high-capacity storage like Nextcloud, Immich etc. Connected to the RAID 1 array.

 General-purpose utility server running CasaOS, which provides a GUI for easy Docker container management.